A Boy Named Sue: Structure

-The song has an unusual AABCCB rhyme scheme, broken only to mark the midpoint and ending.
+The song has an unusual AABCCB rhyme scheme, broken only to mark the midpoint and end.
 The song is performed mostly in the speech-like style of talking blues rather than conventional singing.

 Censorship

-The term "son of a bitch" in the line "I'm the son of a bitch that named you Sue!" was bleeped out in the Johnny Cash version both on the single and the At San Quentin album, and the final line was also edited to remove the word "damn".
+The term "son of a bitch" in the line "I'm the son of a bitch that named you Sue!" was bleeped out in the Johnny Cash version both on the single and the At San Quentin album and the final line was also edited to remove the word "damn".
 Both the edited and unedited versions are available on various albums and compilations.
 The term "son of a bitch" was edited to "son of a gun" or altogether bleeped out in some versions.
-When performing the song live in later performances (such as in April 1970 at the White House and in 1994 at the Glastonbury Festival, for example), Cash would himself utter a bleep-censor sound in lieu of the word.
-The unedited version of the original San Quentin performance is included on later reissues of the At San Quentin album and on Cash's posthumous The Legend of Johnny Cash album.
+When performing the song live in later performances (such as in April 1970 at the White House and in 1994 at the Glastonbury Festival, for example), Cash would himself utter a bleep-censor sound instead of the word.
+The unedited version of the original San Quentin performance is included on later reissues of the At San Quentin album and Cash's posthumous The Legend of Johnny Cash album.
 Silverstein does not utter any profanity in his original version, with Sue's father instead identifying himself as the "heartless hound" that named him Sue.

 Inspiration

-The core story of the song was inspired by humorist Jean Shepherd, a close friend of Silverstein, who was often taunted as a child because of his feminine-sounding name.
+The core story of the song may have been inspired by humorist Jean Shepherd, a close friend of Silverstein, who was often taunted as a child because of his feminine-sounding name.

-The title might also have been inspired by the male attorney Sue K. Hicks of Madisonville, Tennessee, a friend of John Scopes who agreed to be a prosecutor in what was to become known as the "Scopes Monkey Trial".
-Hicks was named after his mother, who died after giving birth to him.
+The song might also have been inspired by the male attorney Sue K. Hicks of Madisonville, Tennessee, a friend of John Scopes who agreed to be a prosecutor in what was to become known as the "Scopes Monkey Trial".
+Hicks was named after his mother, who died giving birth to him.
+Cash sent two autographed albums and photos of himself, all signed "To Sue, how do you do?".

 In his autobiography, Cash wrote that he had just received the song and only read over it a couple of times.
-It was included in that concert to try it out—he did not know the words and on the filmed recording he can be seen regularly referring to a piece of paper.
+It was included in that concert to try it out—he did not know the words, and he can be seen regularly referring to a piece of paper on the filmed recording.
 Cash was surprised at how well the song went over with the audience.
 The rough, spontaneous performance with sparse accompaniment was included in the Johnny Cash At San Quentin album, ultimately becoming one of Cash's biggest hits.
-According to Cash biographer Robert Hilburn, neither the British TV crew filming the concert nor his band knew he planned to perform the song; he used a lyric sheet on stage while Perkins and the band improvised the backing on the spot.
-While another song, "San Quentin", was expected to be the major new song featured in the concert and subsequent album (so much so the album includes two performances of "San Quentin"), "A Boy Named Sue" ended up being the concert's major find.
+According to Cash biographer Robert Hilburn, neither the British TV crew filming the concert nor his band knew he planned to perform the song; he used a lyric sheet on stage while Carl Perkins and the band improvised the backing on the spot.
+While another song, "San Quentin", was expected to be the significant new song featured in the concert and subsequent album (so much so the album includes two performances of "San Quentin"), "A Boy Named Sue" ended up being the concert's major find.